The Qubes U2F Proxy

 In Qubes OS, by contrast, it is possible to securely compartmentalise the browser in one qube and the USB stack in another so that they are always kept separate from each other.
 The Qubes U2F Proxy then allows the token connected to the USB stack in one qube to communicate with the browser in a separate qube.
 We operate under the assumption that the USB stack is untrusted from the point of view of the browser and also that the browser is not to be trusted blindly by the token.
 Therefore, the token is never in the same qube as the browser.
 Our proxy forwards only the data necessary to actually perform the authentication, leaving all unnecessary data out, so it won’t become a vector of attack.
 This is depicted in the diagram below (click for full size).

-runs in the same qube as the browser and presents a fake USB-like HID device
+The frontend runs in the same qube as the browser and presents a fake USB-like HID device using

-u2flib_host reference library.
-All of our code was written in
+All of our code was written in Python.

-Python.
-The standard qrexec policy is responsible for directing calls to the
+The standard qrexec policy is responsible for directing calls to the appropriate domains.

 One very important assumption of U2F is that the browser verifies every request sent to the U2F token — in particular, that the web application sending an authentication request matches the application that would be authenticated by answering that request (in order to prevent, e.g., a phishing site from sending an authentication request for your bank’s site).
 With the WebUSB feature in Chrome, however, a malicious website can bypass this safeguard by connecting directly to the token instead of using the browser’s U2F API.